Cedar Hills Baptist Church

 Science – Our science program includes both lecture and hands-on learning.
 Typically one week is used for teaching the material and the next week used for hands-on experiments to reinforce what is being taught and learned.
 Guest speakers from various fields of science are also a fun treat during the year.

 Government/Civics – Our government class will enrich your student’s knowledge in understanding the purpose of the constitution and it’s proper application as well as help them learn and understand the various positions and roles in government.
 In addition, we also cover states and capitals, foundational documents, and our countries presidents.
-Many parents use this class as both their constitution class and American history or government.
-The content covers so much material that is important for young citizens to know and understand.
+Many parents use this class as both their constitution class and American history, civics, or government.
+The content covers material important for young citizens to know and understand.
 Guest speakers and visits from public leaders add to the learning experience of the class.

 Needed Supplies And Curriculum

 These supplies should be with your child at co-op every week.
 If a child does not have the proper supplies to complete a project, they will not be able to participate in that day’s assignment.
-Please label ALL your child’s items with their name or initials.
+Please label ALL your child’s items with their name.

 All classes